 On the front end of the Trocar, you’ll notice a trocar tip, which is where it gains its bone-shattering capability.
 And let’s not overlook the helical SS blades, which create better broadhead stability in flight.
 All of this leads to better accuracy downrange.

 When it’s all said and done, you don’t need to break the bank for good broadhead performance.
 The Muzzy Trocar 3 Blade has got your back.

 A design that has stood the test of time, one-piece, fixed-blade broadheads are about as reliable as it gets.
 Annihilator broadheads ($59) have carved out a place for themselves in bowhunting and it does this category justice on all fronts.

 The Annihilator broadhead is a uniquely shaped one-piece, three-blade made of 4140 alloy steel hardened to Rockwell RC: 52.
 These blades are made to be virtually indestructible, fly-like field points, and they inflict nonclosing wounds.

 You’ll find these heads in packs of three, offered in 100- and 125-grain.
 They’re also offered in XL sizes in weights of 100-, 125-, and 150-grain.

 Annihilators also have 0.180 square inches of cutting surface area, the largest cutting surface area of any other broadhead.
 Because of the unique blade design, it reduces friction on the arrow shaft or bolt.
 This results in a higher likelihood of a pass-through.
 It’s an excellent option for elk hunting.

-The Annihilator is 100% made in the USA, durable, lethal, and quiet.
+The Annihilator is 100% made in the U.S., durable, lethal, and quiet.
 It’s suitable for compounds, crossbows, traditional bows, or longbows.
 The Annihilator broadhead is pretty much universally capable.
 There isn’t a whole lot to not love about Annihilator broadheads.